mdn/content/files/en-us/web/api/htmlslotelement/assignednodes/index.md

 The **`assignedNodes()`** method of the {{domxref("HTMLSlotElement")}} interface returns a sequence of the nodes assigned to this slot.

-If the `flatten` option is set to true, it returns a sequence of both the nodes assigned to this slot, as well as the nodes assigned to any other slots that are descendants of this slot — and if no assigned nodes are found, it returns the slot's fallback content.
+If the `flatten` option is set to `true`, it returns a sequence of both the nodes assigned to this slot, as well as the nodes assigned to any other slots that are descendants of this slot.
+If no assigned nodes are found, it returns the slot's fallback content.

 ## Syntax